tscmacdonald/tscmacdonald.github.io/_posts/2021-12-20-diffusionNMRguide.md

 The take-home here is that diffusion measurements are specific to a solution temperature, and that good temperature control and/or monitoring ([try a methanol capillary!](https://dx.doi.org/doi/10.1002/cphc.201900150)) are essential for quantitative diffusion measurements.

 # Diffusion NMR
+Pulsed-gradient diffusion NMR measurements involve:
+1. Acquiring a sequence of 1D spectra with a range of gradient pulse strengths
+2. Extracting the intensities (integrals or peak heights) of peaks of interest
+3. Fitting the Stejsal-Tanner equation to these intensities as a function of gradient strength, and obtaining diffusion coefficients

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">